tachiyomiorg/website/src/help/faq/README.md

 ##### Do I need to log in to search?
 You do not need to log in to MangaDex to read manga anymore.

-##### Why are all the covers placeholders?
-Covers do not work right now due to it not being in the API yet.

 ##### Can I read and download manga from MangaDex right now?
 Reading and downloading works fine.